-The request for amended and restated development agreements have been reviewed by City staff and has met the minimum requirements set forth by Ordinance No. 700.
+The request for an amended and restated development agreement has been reviewed by City staff and has met the minimum requirements set forth by Ordinance No. 700.

-If approved, the applicant will be required to comply fully with the terms of the amended and restated development agreement as well as conditions of approval which include, but are not limited to, façade improvements, and compliance with all state and local ordinances.
+If approved, the applicants will be required to comply fully with the terms of the amended and restated development agreements as well as conditions of approval which include, but are not limited to, façade improvements, and compliance with all state and local ordinances.